Friday 30 March - Monday 2 April 2018

-The old car racing circuit in down town Queenstown was usually used for a criterium to finish the event (imagine using that circuit these days).
+The old car racing circuit in down town Queenstown was usually used for a criterium to finish the event.
 The weather was generally terrible, snow, hail or frost were all part of usual winter conditions that greeted the hardened riders each year.

-1991 saw the last Queenstown tour as it was then known and it quietly disappeared from the radar until I re-started it in 1996.
-The Tour was again held at Queen's Birthday Weekend and was slammed together in six weeks.
+1991 saw the last Queenstown tour as it was then known and it quietly disappeared from the radar until re-started in 1996.
+The Tour was again held at Queen's Birthday Weekend and was put together in six weeks.
 Snow greeted the riders at the start in Winton that year and the tour start was moved north to Lumsden so that it would be safe to continue.
+The following year the tour was moved to Easter Weekend and raced in Autumn not Winter to the riders approval.

-Cromwell is still a big part of this race and the race briefing and Prologue Time Trial are held their every year.
+Cromwell is still a big part of this race and the race briefing and prologue criterium are held there every year.
 The Tour de Lakes now travels into Fiordland taking in Five Rivers, Mossburn, Manapouri and Te Anau.
 The idea in travelling down and into Fiorland was to get away from traffic problems every two years caused by the War Birds over Wanaka Air Show.

-Also introduced in recent years was the two stages in and out of Glenorchy with the tour finishing on the big climb up to Moke Lake.
-A dinner presentation and buffet meal are held at the conclusion of the event at Queenstown's Millennium Hotel where the original trophies are still presented.
-Names like Brian Fowler, Blair Stockwell, Glen McLeay and Triathlete Chris Gemmell show the class of rider to have won this event.
+In recent years the two stages in and out of Glenorchy were introduced with the tour finishing on the big climb up to Moke Lake.
+A dinner presentation and buffet meal are held at the conclusion of the event where the original trophies are still presented.
+Names like Brian Fowler, Blair Stockwell, Glen McLeay, Chris Gemmell and Gordon McCauley show the class of rider to have won this event.

 There are some other very special trophies awarded each year during racing.
-The sportsmanship award in memory of young Southland cyclist Stuart McLean brings a lump to my throat each year when it is presented.
+The sportsmanship award in memory of young Southland cyclist Stuart McLean also the Christophe Czg memorial award for friendship in memory of a popular french cyclist who raced the event in recent years.

-The James Faulding Memorial Award for the first A Grade rider to cross the line in Glenorchy is eagerly contested.
-James was hit by a car while training in Dunedin a few weeks after competing with distinction in his first Tour de Lakes.
-James was a fine young man with a lot of talent.
+The James Faulding Memorial Award for the first A Grade rider to cross the line into Glenorchy is eagerly contested.
+James was hit by a car while training in Dunedin a few weeks after competing with distinction in his first Tour de Lakes, James was a fine young man with a lot of talent.

 **ATTENTION ALL COMPETITORS**